 Today, you will pay a visit to the town of Seyðisfjörður, where you can experience the place's historical wooden buildings and a variety of museums.
 From there, you travel to the main settlement of the east: Egilsstaðir.

-Another fun activity today is to stop for a picnic at the charming Atlavík Cove, situated in the heart of Iceland's largest forest, Hallormsstaðaskógur.
-Because Iceland is a largely treeless landscape, spending time in Hallormsstaðaskógur feels like a privilege; it should come as no surprise that this is a favourite camping spot amongst Icelanders themselves.
+Today's other fun activity is to stop for a picnic at the charming Atlavík Cove, situated in the heart of Iceland's largest forest, Hallormsstaðaskógur.
+Because Iceland is a largely treeless landscape, spending time in Hallormsstaðaskógur feels like a privilege; it should come as no surprise that this is a favorite camping spot amongst Icelanders themselves.